khugo/simple-habits/README.md

 ## Production environment

 The backend is a Supabase app, and the frontend is a static site hosted on GitHub Pages.
+The frontend is deployed automatically when you push to the `master` branch.